 Why: Promote the independence of cane users across the state.

 For more information contact the Arkansas Regional Coordinator, Whitney Musick at ESVI.

 Jump Start Summer Internship Program

-ASBVI campus, Little Rock
+located on the ASBVI campus, Little Rock

 World Services for the Blind, Little Rock

 From life skills and vocational exploration to college and employment prep, our youth programs are tailored to the needs of the youngest members of our community.

 Prep, Assistance, and Supportive Services (PASS) Program for Transitional Aged Youth